department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-appts-list-usability/research-findings.md

 We talked to **x participants.**

 Audience segment:
-* Veterans: x
+* Veterans: 10
-* Caregivers: x
+* Caregivers: 0
-* Family members of a Veteran: x
+* Family members of a Veteran: 0

 Gender: